-- Dismissal from online class/PPE and a failing semester grade (F) for this online class/PPE. - Dismissal from PPE site and a failing grade (F) for this PPE course. - Dismissal from the Health Information Management Program.
+- Dismissal from online class/SEL (requires meeting with Program Director prior to a return to online class/SEL). - Dismissal from online class/SEL and a failing semester grade (F) for this online class/SEL. - Dismissal from SEL site and a failing grade (F) for this SEL course. - Dismissal from the Health Information Management Program.